Learning Heterogeneous Agent Cooperation via Multiagent League Training: Heterogeneous League Training

 The following reasons inspire us to use the \textbf{league training} \cite{vinyals2019grandmaster} technique to achieve our goals.

 (1) The numbers of different types of agents can vary considerably within a heterogeneous team.
 Episode samples collected by the RL algorithm can provide low-variance experiences for types with numerous agents (T+).
-On the other hand, some types with comparably fewer agents (T-) receive high-variance experience.
-The learning process becomes unstable when T- agents fail to catch up with the progress of T+ agents, and T+ agents give up counting on T- agents and turn to develop uncooperative policies that exclude the help of T-.
-By adopting the cooperative league training technique, agents optimize their policies not only from the experience of cooperating within a fixed team, but also from the experience of teaming up with foreign agents with different cooperation skills.
-More specifically, the cooperative league training technique addresses the learning instability problem by encouraging agents to use differing cooperation behaviors depending on who their teammates are.
+On the other hand, some types with comparably fewer agents (T-) receive high-variance experiences.
+When T- agents fail to keep pace with T+ agents, the learning process becomes unstable.
+Additionally, T+ agents tend to abandon their reliance on T- agents and instead develop uncooperative policies that exclude assistance from T- agents.
+By adopting the cooperative league training technique, agents optimize their policies not only from the experiences of cooperating within a fixed team, but also from the experiences of teaming up with foreign agents that possess distinct cooperation skills.
+More specifically, the cooperative league training technique can address the learning instability problem by encouraging agents to adopt different cooperation strategies depending on the unique traits of their teammates.

 (2) Cooperative league training provides an environment where agents are trained to work with a league of heterogeneous teammates equipped with diverse collaboration preferences.
-By adding historical agent policies into the league, agents can learn new cooperative behaviors without forgetting the way to collaborate with old versions of heterogeneous teammates.
+By incorporating historical agent policies into the league, agents can learn new cooperative behaviors without forgetting the way to collaborate with old versions of heterogeneous teammates.